LivePersonInc/developer-center/pages/documents/ClientSideConfiguration/FaaS/Developing/developing-with-faas.md

 ---
-pagename: Developing with FaaS
+pagename: Overview
 keywords:
 sitesection: Documents
 categoryname: "Client Side Configuration"
 documentname: Function as a Service
+subfoldername: Developing with FaaS
-permalink: function-as-a-service-developing-with-faas.html
+permalink: function-as-a-service-developing-with-faas-overview.html
 indicator: both
 ---

 After successfully creating a `lambda` (using the [Getting Started guide](function-as-a-service-getting-started.html)) you will find yourself in the Editor, the heart of the FaaS UI.
 Here you can develop the function itself.
 The Editor is based on the [Monaco Editor](https://microsoft.github.io/monaco-editor/index.html) (which is the code editor that powers VS Code) and provides you with a similar experience.

 **Note:** When choosing a template function linked to events, you can only develop a function with an unused event, that is an event not already bound to a different function.
 If you need to use an invocation event that is already in use by a templated function, we recommend to edit that template and your needed functionality to it, leveraging the same event.

 ![](img/faas-editor.png)